Micro-Season: “Bamboo Shoots Appear”

 The Tribes.

-Olyreae are the herbaceous bamboos and are the only ones without woody stems.
-They are primarily found in tropical rain forests of the Americas including the Amazon.
+Olyreae are herbaceous bamboo and are the only ones without woody stems.
+They are primarily found in tropical rainforests of the Americas including the Amazon.
 This tribe contains three subtribes and 21 genera.(3)

-Bambuseae are tropical woody bamboo plants that also reside in the Neotropics of the Americas and Paletropics of Africa and Asia.
+Bambuseae are tropical woody bamboo plants that also reside in the Neotropics of the Americas and the Paleotropics of Africa and Asia.
 This tribe contains 11 subtribes and 73 genera.(4)

 Arundinarieae are temperate climate woody bamboo found in southeastern North America, Subsaharan Africa, South Asia, and East Asia.
 This tribe has one subtribe and 31 genera.(5)